-L. V. Kirensky Institute of Physics of the Siberian Branch of the Russian Academy of Science
+Kirensky Institute of Physics Russian Academy of Sciences, Siberian Branch

 The Institute of Physics of the Academy of Sciences of the USSR was founded in October 12, 1956.
 The founder and the first Director of the Institute till 1969 was Academician Leonid Vasil’evich Kirensky, an eminent scientist and science manager, an expert sidium of the Academy of Sciences, the three first laboratories were organized: